Share their stories

 Prior to this incident, Pastor Zafar worked as a door-to-door salesman of medicines, often taking the time to pray and read the Bible with his clients.
 He is the founder of the charity ‘Jesus World Mission.’

-UPDATE: October 2024 – Security concerns have caused significant and multiple delays in the final court ruling in Zafar’s case.
+UPDATE: April 2025 – Significant and multiple delays in the final court ruling in Zafar’s case have us worried.
 Please join us in praying that the Lord set Zafar free from prison soon and reunite him with his wife.

 Zafar is suffering from serious health issues, including diabetes and heart problems.
-In April 2024 we were told that his heart is functioning at a mere 10%, causing severe complications as blood is not being pumped effectively throughout his body.
+We have been told that his heart is functioning at a mere 10%, causing severe complications as blood is not being pumped effectively throughout his body.
 Please keep him in your prayers!

 Timeline